Settings Reference

 Custom Prompts

-Custom prompts allow you to create reusable AI instruction templates that modify how the AI behaves for specific notes or sessions.
+Custom prompts allow you to create reusable AI instruction templates that modify how the AI behaves for specific sessions.

 Allow System Prompt Override